 Existing environment was studied using standard methods used in EIA studies.
 Field visit was undertaken on 30 October 2009.
-Checklists were used to assess site conditions with specific reference to powerhouse and desalination plant facilities.
+Checklists were used to assess site conditions with specific reference and powerhouse and desalination plant facilities.
 Water quality was assessed using YSI field water quality logger, which was calibrated day before the field trip.
 Water quality was assessed, as given in the TOR, at mid point where it is shallower than 1m and at about 1m where it is deeper than 1m.
-Water quality at the receiving environment for the brine discharge was taken at about 3m from the discharge point.
-Additional samples were brought to the laboratory in Malé for testing for BOD, COD and nitrates.
-However, only BOD could be tested at the time.
-Groundwater quality was the main environmental parameter for oil spill measurements.
-Since there are no arrangements for groundwater sampling, a shallow borewell was dug and made permanent using an 8-inch pipe covered at the top.
-Samples were taken from this borewell and only BOD could be tested at the lab.
-Once the laboratory resumes tests for total hydrocarbon and COD, those tests will be carried out.
+Water quality at the receiving environment for the brine discharge was taken at about 2m from the discharge point.
+Additional samples were brought to the laboratory in Malé for testing for BOD, COD and other parameters.